Seasons & Run Timing

 A 5 hour, 6 hour, or 8 hour charter will get you into plenty of pinks when they are around on the odd number years.
 On 8 or 10 hour charters we can take you to remote beaches where you can spin cast or fly fish for these fish as they cruise the shallows!

 The same rivers that provide the Vancouver area with healthy pink and chinook fisheries also produce some strong and healthy chum, also known as Dog salmon. chum are generally underrated as sport fishing targets but are some of the strongest and meanest fighters in the bunch.
 They are somewhat difficult to target in the saltwater but gear casters and fly fishers can enjoy some spectacular fishing in the river mouths, estuaries and even up into the lower portions of the rivers.
-Timing with chum salmon fishing is critical as only a short exposure to the freshwater forces their physiology to make the final switch into full spawning mode when they cease eating all together.
+Timing with chum salmon fishing is critical as only a short exposure to the freshwater forces their physiology to make the final switch into full spawning mode when they cease eating altogether.

 Although we don’t target chum in the ocean, we do catch them incidentally while fishing for other species like chinook , pink, coho and sockeye.
 If you are a river fisherman, give us a call to discuss some of our rafting and jet boating trips to the river mouths where we have excellent fly fishing and float fishing for chum in October and November.